salilab/imp/doc/manual/gpu.md

    Python NotImplementedError exception.
  - Some IMP::ScoreState (aka constraint) classes do not yet work - this includes common applications such as rigid bodies and close pair containers.
- - There is currently no PMI support for JAX.

 To add JAX support for a particular IMP::Restraint, IMP::PairScore, IMP::core::MonteCarloMover, or IMP::OptimizerState,